 - NCLEX – RN Pass Rates: 2019 74% (program on provisional status), 2018 91%, 2017 94%, 2016 91% and 2015 100%

 - Assigned faculty advisement for each student to increase retention (Class of 2018: 88%, 2017: 80%, Class of 2016: 72%, 2015: 62%).
 Note: No students graduated in 2014 due to an updated curriculum and change to an annual May graduation date.

 - Master’s prepared faculty with diverse clinical experience.

 - Simulation Lab

-- Articulation agreements with The Pennsylvania State University, Slippery Rock University and Theil College to assist students in the planning and completion of the Bachelor of Science in Nursing degree.
+- Articulation agreements with The Pennsylvania State University, Slippery Rock University and Thiel College to assist students in the planning and completion of the Bachelor of Science in Nursing degree.

 Acceptance to Sharon Regional Medical Center's School of Nursing is coordinated by the program’s admission committee and is comprised of two steps: Taking the pre-entrance ATI TEAS test (more information below) and completing the printable application (also listed below).
 For more information, please refer to the School of Nursing catalog found on the main page of the School of Nursing website.

 For more information or to complete an application, please click the "Apply Now" button below.